phelipetls/blog/content/posts/migrating-from-cra-to-vite/index.md

 # Jest setup

-Because I intend to remove `react-scripts` from my project, I need to figure out how to run my Jest tests without `react-scripts test`.
+Because I intended to remove `react-scripts` from my project, I needed to figure out how to run my Jest tests without `react-scripts test`.

 I needed a way to get Jest to understand/transpile TypeScript and JSX.

-Fortunately, there is project just for that purpose already [`ts-jest`](https://kulshekhar.github.io/ts-jest/), so all we need to do is to add it as a jest preset in `jest.config.js`:
+Fortunately, there is project to help with that called [`ts-jest`](https://kulshekhar.github.io/ts-jest/).
+All we need to do is add it as a jest preset in `jest.config.js`:

 ```js
 module.exports = {